What Is a Property Management Agreement and Why Is It Important?

 4. Management Liability

-This part of a property management agreement protects the firm against harm caused by third-party vendors.
-However, it would be best to be assured that the firm will hire any vendor only after due diligence.
+This part of a property management agreement protects the firm against harm caused by third-party vendors or circumstances outside their control.
+As an owner, you should confirm that the firm conducts thorough due diligence before hiring any contractor.

 5. Term of Contract